 - Visual indicator for due date.
 The red line in the image above is a visual indicator of the task deadline.

 - Due date.
 The date this task is due is displayed next to the task hour budget.

 Tip: Plan months or years into the future

-Use the arrow keys, near the top of the resource allocation window, to plan projects months or years in the future.
+Use the arrow keys, near the top of the resource allocation window, to enter information months or years into the future.
 Or use the arrows to go back in time to get past information about your staffers and tasks.